What Is It?

 Prevent major accidents and injuries.

-It may also help to prevent or treating any conditions that might contribute to joint damage, such as hemochromatosis, gout or infection.
+It may also help to prevent or treat any conditions that might contribute to joint damage, such as hemochromatosis, gout or infection.

 Treatment focuses on managing pain and maintaining the ability to use the joint.